Signs of Moisture in Crawl Spaces

 Even when standing water is not visible, persistent damp soil indicates that moisture is entering or accumulating faster than it can dry.

 These conditions often become worse during heavy rainfall or seasonal weather changes.
-If moisture appears after storms, the underlying causes may relate to structural water entry paths described in how water enters homes through structural gaps.
+If moisture appears after storms, the underlying causes may relate to drainage, ground moisture, or foundation entry points described in why crawl spaces develop moisture problems.

 Condensation on Wood Framing